-Massachusetts Target of 3.2 GW of offshore wind capacity by 2030 target Current auction ongoing for up to 1.6 GW of offshore wind capacity with bid award expected 17 December 2021 Connecticut Target of 2 GW of offshore wind capacity by 2030, of which 1.2 GW remains available Next auction of approx. 1 GW expected in H2 2021 - 2023 New York Target 9 GW offshore wind by 2035 2.5 GW awarded in Q1 2021 and 4.2 GW in total BOEM announced a proposed sale of lease areas in the New York Bight that could unlock up to 7 GW.
-Sale expected to commence in H2 2021/H1 2022 New Jersey Target of 7.5 GW offshore wind capacity by 2035, of which 3.8 GW remains available following recent awards to Ocean Wind 2 and Atlantic Shores Next auction of 1.2 GW expected in 2022 Maryland Target of approx. 1.6 GW offshore wind by 2030, of which 1.2 GW remains available Current solicitation ongoing with bid award expected by end 2021 Solicitations in 2020, 2021 and 2022 to procure around 1.2 GW cumulatively Virginia Signed Clean Economy Act for development of at least 5.2 GW of offshore wind by 2034 Executive order signed establishing a non-binding 2.5 GW offshore wind target by 2026 Rhode Island Executive order signed to power the state with 100 % renewable energy by 2030 Next auction of up to 600 MW expected in H2 2021 California First BOEM lease auction expected in 2022 State modeling shows approx. 10 GW of offshore wind needed to meet the legislative mandate for 100 % clean power by 2045
+Massachusetts Target of 3.2 GW of offshore wind capacity by 2030 target Current auction ongoing for up to 1.6 GW of offshore wind capacity with bid award expected around the end of 2021 Connecticut Target of 2 GW of offshore wind capacity by 2030, of which 1.2 GW remains available Next auction of approx. 1 GW expected in H2 2021 - 2023 New York Target 9 GW offshore wind by 2035 2.5 GW awarded in Q1 2021 and 4.2 GW in total BOEM announced a proposed sale of lease areas in the New York Bight that could unlock up to 7 GW.
+Sale expected to commence in H1 2022 New Jersey Target of 7.5 GW offshore wind capacity by 2035, of which 3.7 GW remains available following recent awards to Ocean Wind 2 and Atlantic Shores Next auction of 1.2 GW expected in H2 2022 Ongoing offshore wind transmission competitive solicitation launched by the NJ Board of Public Utilities and managed by PJM Maryland Target of approx. 1.6 GW offshore wind by 2030, of which 1.2 GW remains available Current solicitation ongoing with bid award expected around end 2021 Virginia Signed Clean Economy Act for development of at least 5.2 GW of offshore wind by 2034 Executive order signed establishing a non-binding 2.5 GW offshore wind target by 2026 Rhode Island Executive order signed to power the state with 100 % renewable energy by 2030 Next auction of up to 600 MW expected in 2022 California First BOEM lease auction expected in H2 2022 State modeling shows approx. 10 GW of offshore wind needed to meet the legislative mandate for 100 % clean power by 2045 Other BOEM lease auctions expected in North Carolina, Gulf of Mexico, Central Atlantic, Oregon, and Gulf of Maine between 2022 and 2024